The Owl and the Nightingale: Date, authorship and provenance

 There is no certain information about the poem's author, date of composition or origin.

 Nicholas of Guildford is mentioned several times in the text as the man best suited to judge which bird presents the strongest argument.
 His character never actually makes an appearance, and the poem ends with the debate unresolved and the owl and nightingale flying off in search of Nicholas.
-Critics tend to agree that the most likely reason for the mention of Nicholas of Guildford in the poem is because he is the author.
-However, in the introduction to the latest translation on the text, Neil Cartlidge reminds the reader that despite the general acceptance of Nicholas as author "...there is no firm evidence to support such an identification and no certain trace of the existence of any Nicholas of Guildford, priest of Portesham, beyond the text itself".
+Some critics speculate that the most likely reason for the mention of Nicholas of Guildford in the poem is because he is the author.
+However, in the introduction to the latest translation on the text, Neil Cartlidge reminds the reader that despite the general acceptance of Nicholas as author "there is no firm evidence to support such an identification and no certain trace of the existence of any Nicholas of Guildford, priest of Portesham, beyond the text itself".
+Additionally, there has been academic discussion on whether The Owl and the Nightingale could have been written by a religious group of nuns with other religious women as their target audience.

 It is equally difficult to establish an exact date when The Owl and the Nightingale was first written.
 The two surviving manuscripts are thought to be copied from one exemplar, and they are dated to the second half of the 13th century.
 In lines 1091–2, the nightingale prays for the soul of "king Henri", which is thought to reference "either the death of Henry II of England in 1189 or of Henry III of England in 1272".
 Scholars see no evidence that the poem predates the surviving manuscripts by many years.
 It is possible that the poem was written in the 12th or 13th century; Cartlidge argues that it is from after the death of Henry III in 1272.

 Linguistic evidence suggests the poem's origins lie in Kent or a neighbouring region, but there is little evidence to support this theory.
 Because The Owl and the Nightingale cannot be accurately dated, it is nearly impossible to properly reconstruct the original dialect.
 Recent scholarship also acknowledges that provenance could be anywhere in Wessex, the Home Counties or the south-west Midlands.